skymandr/dotfiles/i3/README.md

 For getting the `xkb` state I installed `xkb-switch` by @ierton (https://github.com/ierton/xkb-switch) (this feels a bit circumlocuitous for such a small task, but I couldn't get it to work any other way, and `xkb-switch` has a few other nice features.
+I use `xkb-switch` to get the state for the `i3bar` and in `kbhelp` to know which help to show, and in `blurlock` I use `xkb-switch` to set the keyboard layout to something predictable when locking.

 For the `blurlock` I did not use the `i3lock-fancy` package, since that didn't play well with suspending the machine on closing the lid.
 Instead I adapted a